IGassmann/personal-website/src/content/posts/from-where-should-i-start.md

 ---
 title: From Where Should I Start?
-description: The different approaches for starting a development project.
+summary: The different approaches for starting a development project.
 publishedAt: '2020-05-14'
 ---